 -

-Clear obstructions from the transplant route.
-Test moving the heavy root ball.
+Clear obstructions along the transplant route.

 -